Rick-Man-God/wiki-official/linux-tutoria.md

 >Remember not to login to root account anymore!
 >{.is-danger}

-If by accident you’ll login to your root account and run for example Elastic from it, some file permission will change and you’ll not be able to run Elastic with this newly created user anymore.
+If by accident you’ll login to your root account and run for example XEL from it, some file permission will change and you’ll not be able to run Elastic with this newly created user anymore.

 ```text
 exit
 ```

-Login as elastic this time typing your newly created password.
+Login as e XEL this time typing your newly created password.
 You should be in your home directory now.
 Check it by typing

 ```text